Days of America

 "Days of America" is a song recorded by American country music group Blackhawk.
 It was released in November 2001 as the first single from the album Spirit Dancer.
 The song reached #37 on the Billboard Hot Country Singles & Tracks chart.
 The song was written by group members Dave Robbins and Henry Paul, along with Lee Thomas Miller.
+It’s their last Top 40 hit to date.